Blendify/blender-manual/trunk/blender_docs/manual/painting_sculpting/painting/weight_paint/tools.rst

 .. figure:: /images/Modeling-Meshes-wp-tools-levels-operator.jpg

-   Mirror Options.
+   Levels Options.

 Subset
    Restrict the tool to a subset.
-See above Fig. The Subset Option for how subsets are defined.
+See above `The Subset Option`_ for how subsets are defined.
 Offset
    A value from the range (-1.0 - 1.0) to be added to all weights in the Vertex Group.
 Gain